godotengine/godot-docs/learning/workflow/assets/import_process.rst

 One would think that just writing a converter/importer would be enough, but this is not all there is to it.
 The same way programmers iterate several times over their code, artists keep making changes to their assets.
-This generates some bottleneck, because *someone* has to keep re-importing that artwork right?
+This generates a bottleneck, because *someone* has to keep re-importing that artwork, right?
 And importing assets is often something that has to be agreed by both parties, as the programmer needs to decide how the artwork is imported and the artists needs to see how it looks.